The Québec maritime Blog

 10 National Parks: 10 Hidden Treasures

-All of our region’s national parks feature their own star attractions, such as the northern gannet colony in Parc national de l’Île-Bonaventure-et-du-Rocher-Percé, the soaring mountains in Parc national de la Gaspésie, the islands in Parc national du Bic and the monoliths in the Mingan Archipelago National Park Reserve.
-But these protected areas also harbour some well-kept secrets that park visitors can enjoy.
-Here is a glimpse at a few of them.
+All our regions’ national parks have their own main attractions, including the northern gannet colony in Parc national de l’Île-Bonaventure-et-du-Rocher-Percé, the soaring mountains in Parc national de la Gaspésie, the islands in Parc national du Bic and the limestone monoliths in the Mingan Archipelago National Park Reserve.
+But all these protected areas also harbour some well-kept secrets that park visitors can enjoy discovering.
+Here are a few of them…

 Parc national de l’Île-Bonaventure-et-du-Rocher-Percé

-A day on Bonaventure Island off the coast of Percé would not be complete without a visit to the northern gannet colony—the most accessible of its kind in the world.
-Follow the Chemin-du-Roy trail to reach the colony, and discover the island’s built heritage along the way.
-Recounting the rich history of the area’s settlement over time, several of the houses have been recently restored.
-You can learn about the cod fishing industry and leisure activities on the island, and you can also take part in the guided activity “In the Footsteps of the Islanders.”
+A day on Bonaventure Island off the coast of Percé will obviously include a visit to the island’s famous northern gannet colony, which is the most accessible in the world.
+However, as you follow the Chemin-du-Roy trail to reach the colony, you may also want to discover the island’s built heritage along the way.
+Recounting the rich history of this area’s settlement over time, several of the houses located here have been restored.
+Visit them to find out about the island’s cod fishing history as well as its history as a vacation destination.
+To learn more, you can also take part in the guided activity “In the Footsteps of the Islanders.”

 Parc national de la Gaspésie

-Hikers absolutely adore the mountains of Parc national de la Gaspésie, 25 of which have an elevation of over 1000 metres (3300 feet)!
+Hikers absolutely adore the mountains of Parc national de la Gaspésie, 25 of which are over 1000 metres (3300 feet) high!
 The tallest of these mountains is home to the only caribou herd found south of the St. Lawrence.
-With such drastic differences in elevation, several climates co-exist on this territory, including boreal forest and alpine tundra, the preferred habitat of this endangered species.
-Caribou can be seen from June to September, particularly on the Mont-Jacques-Cartier trail, which reaches an elevation of 1270 metres (4200 feet).
-If you spot these majestic creatures, don’t make any suden movements or noise.
-This is for your safety and so that you can fully enjoy the moment, but also to avoid disturbing these animals as much as possible.
+With such drastic differences in elevation, several microclimates can be found on this territory, which includes the boreal forest and alpine tundra, the preferred habitat of this threatened species.
+Caribou can be observed from June to September, particularly on the Mont-Jacques-Cartier trail, which reaches an elevation of 1270 metres (4200 feet).
+If you spot these majestic creatures, stop moving and stay quiet.
+This is for your own safety and to avoid disturbing these animals as much as possible, but also so you can fully enjoy this special moment!

 Forillon National Park

 Located at the tip of the Gaspé Peninsula, Forillon National Park fascinates visitors with its steep cliffs and boreal forest, which is home to a wide variety of wildlife species.
-The area is protected today but was inhabited for a couple of centuries.
-You can visit the park’s various heritage sites to learn more.
-In Grande-Grave, the Dolbel-Roberts House provides a look into the lives of the Jersey Islanders, Irish, Scottish and other settlers in Forillon.
-You can visit the Hyman & Sons General Store to learn the history of the cod fishing industry.
-The Blanchette House in Anse-Blanchette bears witness to the way of life of fishermen/farmers at the turn of the 20th century.
-Visitors to Forillon can also tour Fort Peninsula, which tells the story of a little-known episode from World War II through the only fully preserved shore battery in Québec that is open to visitors.
+This area is protected today but was inhabited for a long time before it was turned into a park.
+You can visit the park’s various heritage sites to learn more about this history.
+In Grande-Grave, the Dolbel-Roberts House provides a look into the lives of the Jersey Islanders, Irish, Scottish and other settlers that once lived in Forillon.
+You can also visit the Hyman & Sons General Store to learn about the fascinating history of the cod fishing industry.
+In Anse-Blanchette, the Blanchette House bears witness to the way of life of the fishermen-farmers who lived here at the turn of the 20th century.
+Visitors to Forillon can also tour Fort Peninsula to discover a little-known episode from World War II in the only fully preserved shore battery in Québec that’s open to the public.

 Parc national de Miguasha

-Recognized as a UNESCO World Heritage Site, Parc national de Miguasha has an impressive fossil collection that will take you back in time some 380 million years.
-You can discover these fossils by visiting exhibitions and the fossil cliff.
+Included on the prestigious UNESCO World Heritage List, Parc national de Miguasha has an impressive fossil collection that will take you back in time some 380 million years.
+You can discover these fossils by visiting the park’s exhibitions as well as the fossil cliff.
 Follow the 3.5-km (2-mi.)
-“Evolution of Life” trail, which includes information panels on the history of our planet.
-You can learn more about geology, archeological digs and fossils from an experienced park warden/naturalist.
+“Evolution of Life” trail, which includes interpretive panels on the history of our planet.
+The experienced park warden/naturalist on site will be happy to answer all your questions about geology, archeological digs and fossils!

 Parc national du Lac-Témiscouata